 Jana Hildebrand, Special Education Teacher

 Jana Hildebrand began her career in education at Rogers Middle School for Special School District as a paraprofessional.
-Prior to entering the field of education, Jana was a proud member of the Illinois Air National Guard, in which she was a Services Journeyman and Staff Sergeant.
+Prior to entering the field of education, Jana was a proud member of the Illinois Air National Guard for 9 years, in which she was a Services Journeyman and Staff Sergeant.
 Jana earned a Bachelor of Arts in Sociology from Southern Illinois University-Edwardsville and will soon hold a Master of Arts in Special Education and K-12 Mild/Moderate Cross-Categorical Certification from Fontbonne University.
 This is her first year at Miriam Academy and she is honored and delighted to be a member of the stellar Miriam Academy staff!

 Sam Hackett, Special Education Teacher